Doctor Fischer of Geneva

-Doctor Fischer of Geneva or The bomb party (1980) is a novel by the English novelist Graham Greene.
+Doctor Fischer of Geneva or The Bomb party (1980) is a novel by the English novelist Graham Greene.
 The eponymous party has been examined as an example of a statistical search problem.

 Plot summary

 The story is narrated by Alfred Jones, a translator for a large chocolate company in Switzerland.
-Jones, in his 50s, lost his left hand while working as a fireman during The Blitz.
+Jones, in his 50s, lost his left hand while working as a fireman during the Blitz.
 Jones is a widower when he meets the young Anna-Luise Fischer in a local restaurant.
-Jones is surprised to learn that Anna-Luise is the daughter of Dr Fischer, who has become rich after inventing a perfumed toothpaste and whose dinner parties are famous (or infamous) around Geneva.
+Jones is surprised to learn that Anna-Luise is the estranged daughter of the eponymous Dr Fischer, who has become rich after inventing a perfumed toothpaste and whose dinner parties are famous (or infamous) around Geneva.
 After a brief courtship, the two are married.

-Anna-Luise is estranged from her father, the Fischer of the book's title.
 Jones goes to see Fischer to inform him that he and Anna-Luise are married, but Fischer is indifferent to the information.
 Later, however, he invites Jones to one of his dinner parties; Anna-Luise warns Jones not to go, saying that these parties are nothing more than an opportunity for her father to humiliate the rich sycophants (whom she calls “the Toads,” her malapropism for “toadies”) in his coterie.
 Jones goes anyway when Anna-Luise relents, saying that one dinner party can’t corrupt him.

 At the party, Fischer and his guests explain some of the rules: If a guest follows all the rules, he or she receives a present (or prize) at the end of the meal.
 The presents are usually tailored to each guest and are worth a substantial amount of money.
 However, the rules include complete submission to the humiliations of Fischer, which always include barbed verbal taunts that focus on each guest’s failings or insecurities.

 At this particular party, the dinner consists solely of porridge.
 One guest asks for sugar, but Fischer only provides salt.
 Fischer explains to Jones that the guests must eat the porridge to receive their presents, and that this is all part of his experiment to see how far the rich will go to debase themselves for more riches.
 The guests all eat the porridge except for Jones, who earns himself the enmity of the Toads by abstaining.
 Jones doesn’t receive another invitation for some time.